DIGI-UW/digi-monitoring/README.md

 # DIGI Monitoring System

-This repository contains the monitoring stack used by the [DIGI](https://digi.uw.edu/).
+This repository contains the monitoring stack used by [DIGI](https://digi.uw.edu/).
 It includes configurations and tooling to deploy services such as Prometheus, Grafana, and an NGINX reverse proxy, as well as other exporters and components for monitoring.

 ---